 As regards subsidy, 96 per cent of respondents knew that the state government provides them the first 100 units free on a bimonthly basis.
-However, one-third of the respondents were not sure how the slab-wise tariffs apply after subsidy deduction.
-Interestingly, 64 per cent of the respondents could distinguish how the tariffs for domestic consumers in the state broadly compare with the other categories.
+However, 66 per cent of the respondents were not sure how the slab-wise tariffs apply after subsidy deduction.
+Interestingly, 77 per cent of the respondents could distinguish how the tariffs for domestic consumers in the state broadly compare with the other categories.